sfeltner-godaddy/rr-streamlining/README.md

       OpWeb000 ---->|No| OpML000
       OpWeb101{"Select all domains this application will run on:"}
       OpWeb101 --> OpML000
+      OpML101{"Which of the following are used to protect any interface?"}
+      OpML101 --> OpML102

       OpML000{"Will this project be using machine learning before your next readiness review?"}
       OpML000 -->|Yes| OpML101
-      OpML101{"Which of the following are used to protect any interface exposed outside of your AWS Accounts?"}
-      OpML101 --> OpML102
-      OpML102{"What is your rotation strategy for all compute resources?"}
-      OpML102 --> OpML103
       OpML103{"Sensitive or P*I Data must be application layer encrypted, please choose which method you are using to do so"}
       OpML103 --> OpML104
       OpML104{"Will all unnecessary scripts, drivers, subsystems, library, dependencies, etc. be removed from systems in this project?"}